Weak Modular Zilber-Pink with Derivatives: Functional Modular Andr e --Oort with Derivatives

-\begin{lemma} Strongly D-special varieties are strongly D-normal.
-In particular, if $V\subsetneq S\subseteq C^{3n}$ is a proper subvariety of a D-special variety $S$ and $T\subseteq V$ is strongly D-special then $T$ is a strongly D-atypical subvariety of $V$. \end{lemma} \begin{proof} Straightforward. \end{proof}
+\begin{lemma} D-special varieties are strongly D-broad.
+In particular, if $V\subsetneq S\subseteq C^{3n}$ is a proper subvariety of a D-special variety $S$ and $T\subseteq V$ is D-special then $T$ is a strongly D-atypical subvariety of $V$. \end{lemma} \begin{proof} Straightforward. \end{proof}